ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 ***

 10. As you may have noticed, the package containing all the image files is /very/ large.
-We will use the --file-regex argument in `downloadcmd` to download only the /fmriresults01.txt/ file, which contains information about each image in this structure.
+We will use the `--file-regex argument` in `downloadcmd` to download only the `/fmriresults01.txt` file, which contains information about each image in this structure.
 Let's put the ABCDndar package into it's own directory.

 ```python
 ! mkdir /home/jovyan/ABCDndar